Geovision Cards FAQ - Frequently Asked Questions

 Yes.
 Please refer to our online Geovision audio surveillance setup instructions or to the Geovision manual chapter 1, pages 20 and 33.

-4. Can surveillance cameras be access remotely over the Internet using Geovision?
+4. Can surveillance cameras be accessed remotely over the Internet using Geovision?

 If you want to configure Windows to automatically log a certain user in on startup please refer to: http://support.microsoft.com/kb/315231.
 If you have not configured more than one user in Windows and if the Windows welcome screen is not enabled, you may not need to make the changes in the Windows support article.